naamach/stam/README.md

 ### Prepare the configuration file

-You will have to provide `christmass` with a `config.ini` file in the working directory (the directory from which you run the script).
+You will have to provide `stam` with a `config.ini` file in the working directory (the directory from which you run the script).
 The file should look like that (see `config.ini.example` in the main directory):

 ```